alimohammadiok/alimohammadiok.github.io/bridging.md

 + The javascript code calls a method (```showNativeAlert```) on the ```DeviceDataModule``` object.
 + Since the ```DeviceDataModule``` is a __bridging Module__ , this isn't a regular js function call.
 Instead, React Native's __javascript bridge__ intercepts this call.
-+ The string ```"Hello from Koltin"``` is passed as an argument across the bridge.
++ The string ```"1133456"``` is passed as an argument across the bridge.

 __2. The JavaScript Bridge__

 This is the core communication layer between the JavaScript thread (where your React Native code runs) and the Native UI thread (where Android components and Java/Kotlin code run).

-When DeviceDataModule.showNativeAlert() is called in JS, the Bridge packages up the method name ("showNativeAlert") and its arguments ("Hello from Kotlin!") into a message.
+When DeviceDataModule.showToast() is called in JS, the Bridge packages up the method name ("showToast") and its arguments ("Hello from Kotlin!") into a message.

 This message is then sent from the JavaScript thread to the Native UI thread.